Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 Yesterday, I completed Modules 1 to 7 of Networking Basics and had to take the Checkpoint Exam to proceed to Module 8.
 After that, I decided to start Module 8, but I encountered a snag - I was using my phone and needed to complete an activity on Packet Tracer, which can only be done on my laptop.
 So, I'll be picking up where I left off tomorrow.

-Well, Module 8 is all about the Internet Protocol, starting with IPv4 addresses...
-Join me on this journey☺️
+Well, Module 8 is all about the Internet Protocol, starting with IPv4 addresses...Journey with Me ☺️

 Day 6: 100 Days of Cybersecurity